ministryofjustice/find-moj-data/README.md

 - Javascript unit tests: `npm test`
 - Selenium tests: `pytest -m tests/selenium`
 - Search benchmarks (these query the real Datahub backend): `pytest tests/benchmarks`

+Selenium makes use of chromedriver to run a headless browser.
+As either the chrome browser or chromedriver are updated, the local version of chromedriver and chrome may drift apart.
+If so, update both to the latest version: update your local chrome and run `npm install -g chromedriver chromedriver@latest` to install the latest chromedriver.